gausby/morse-code-presentation/readme.md

 assert Morse.encode("O") == "---"
 ```

-The implementation is as simple as the empty string case.
-Here's the entire file so far:
+Solving this is as simple as the case of the empty string.
+We simply implement special cases for "S" and "O", which will make our implementation look like this:

 ```elixir
 # lib/morse.ex